USAFA-ECE/ece386-book/book/b5-final/integration.md

 Here are some known "gotchas."
 You should really read them all.

+If you have one to add, please [edit and submit a pull request](https://github.com/USAFA-ECE/ece386-book/blob/main/book/b5-final/integration.md)!

 ### Docker

 #### Can't connect to DFEC AI server